-The iVolume tool allows you operations for your existing volume displays.
+Many operations are available in the iVolume tool.
 Once you have visualized your volume data, you can scale and filter as well as creating a histogram or viewing statistics for your volume.
 The following operations are available for volumes.

 A density histogram is a plot consisting of either horizontal or vertical bars.
 The widths or heights of these bars represent data values.
 Another type of histogram is a style plot histogram which plots different data sets side-by-side using differently styled points or bars to represent the data.
-To view a density histogram of volume data, use the iTool's histogram feature by selecting Operations \rightarrow Histogram.
-For information on histogram creation, see "Plotting a Histogram" on page 126.
+To view a density histogram of volume data, use the iTool's histogram feature by selecting Operations $\rightarrow$ Histogram.
+For information on histogram creation, see "Plotting a Histogram" on page 128.

-To view statistics for volume data, use the iTool's statistics feature by selecting Operations \rightarrow Statistics.
-For information on viewing statistics, see "Displaying Statistics" on page 127.
+To view statistics for volume data, use the iTool's statistics feature by selecting Operations → Statistics.
+For information on viewing statistics, see "Displaying Statistics" on page 129.